Nadeem743894/Datacentric/docs/0.ProjectManagement/ProjectPlan.md

 * Is training required?
 Give details.
 * Has machine been booked?
 Give details.
 * Have the electrical team been booked?
 Give details.
+* Have the Factory+ team been resourced?
+Give details.
 * Have sensors been acquired and fitted?
 * Are there any data security or ethical issues?
 Give details and links to relevant information.